Some Categorical Representations of the Modular Group: Algebraic Background

 \subsubsection{Tangle invariants}

 \begin{definition} The {\em skein relation} associated to a crossing is the cone complex:

 \end{definition}

-The definition above allows one to associate a chain complex in $\hfcx$ to a diagram of a framed $(n,n)$-tangle.
+The definition above allows one to associate chain complexes in the category $\hfcx$ to diagrams of framed $(n,n)$-tangles.
 Any two such diagrams which differ by Reidemeister moves 2 or 3 are assigned to homotopy equivalent chain complexes.
 The first Reidemeister move results in a degree shift, see Property \ref{abstwprop} in Section \ref{twandtangsec}.